sarshogh/tech-principal-pathways/tech-principle-insight.md

 ---
 title: 'The Tech Principle Deep Dive'
 bodyClass: page-all-in-1-list
-layout: all-in-1
+layout: tech-principle-insight
 description: The Software Tech Pricinple is a reference website for IT & software engineers/developers/consultant who aims to grow to become a technology pricinple.
 This website contains fundumental basics, concepts, growth roadmaps, techniques, why and hows as well as inisghts to technolgy focusing on delivering value to readers.
 The Tech Priciples offers a growth model to small-enterprise businesses, offers digital transformations, tech-at-core solutions.
 intro_image: "images/all-in-1/role-big-picture.png"
 intro_image_absolute: true
 intro_image_hide_on_mobile: false
 ---

-#  Tech Prinicple Insight
+# .:: Insights ::.
+## Tech Principle A-Z
 ****
->  To be come a insightful `Software Tech Principle`, I would like to recommend following road map to be taken for this role!
+>  To be come an insightful `Software Tech Principle`, I would like to recommend following road map to be taken for this role!

 So, first and formost, at core, is all about capabilitis and strengths.